 Filters in washing machines and dryers can clog up after just a handful of cycles and if they're full of dust they won't be efficient.
 Also clean the inside of the screens in both machines regularly to remove fluff and dust.

-Vacuum the coils on the back of your fridge - it prevents the accumulation of dust and grime.
-Dirty coils mean the fridge motor has to work harder.
+Vacuum the coils at the back of your fridge - it prevents the accumulation of dust and grime.
+Dirty coils mean the fridge has to work harder.

 3. Get a smart meter